UMC; College of Agriculture, Food, and Natural Resources; Faculty Papers Collections Header graphic

 This Series contains materials and papers of UMC Professor of Animal Husbandry and Associate Director of the Agricultural Experiment Station, W. H. Pfander (1954-1973).
 Included are correspondence files, press releases, course materials, lists of students whose thesis projects he advised, a printed survey relating to the establishment of the UMC Animal Sciences Center (ca. 1957), and a sabbatical report concerning a trip by Professor Pfander to Egypt.
 Also included in this Record Series are historical items relating to the College of Agriculture's Samuel Brody Memorial Lecture Series, as well as to memorials, banquets, and portrait presentations.

-This Series contains records relating to the career of UMC Professor of Agronomy, J. M. Poehlman (1957-1976).
-Included in the Series are copies of Professor Poehlman's published writings pertaining to barley, oats, rice, wheat, mung bean research, and Professor Poehlman's work as an international consultant.
+This Series contains records related to the career of UMC Professor of Agronomy, John Milton Poehlman, (1957-1976), including copies of Professor Poehlman's published writings pertaining to barley, oats, rice, wheat, mung bean research, and his work as an international consultant.
 Also included in this Series are annual research grant reports, teaching materials, appointment records, and photographs.
+While most of the photographs are related to Poehlman's research and publications, there are a few of the MU campus, its buildings, and University Events.
+Some of the photographs in this Series came from Poehlman's wife Rose Kentner Poehlman who attended the University of Missouri, receiving a Bachelor of Science in Education in 1934.

 Series 13. - C:3/24/9 (A98-85)